 Since parts are normally large, and the process is relatively slow, slow room temperature curing resins are normally used, with external heat, usually radiant, applied to speed up the curing as appropriate and when required.

-The process is unpleasant, and many of the materials used give rise to allergic reactions.
+The process is unpleasant, and many of the materials used to give rise to allergic reactions.
 There is some concern for the health of the workers involved.

 Another technique used is filament winding.
-In this a continuous roving or tape is passed through a bath of resin then wound on a mandrel.
+In this, a continuous roving or tape is passed through a bath of resin and then wound on a mandrel.
 When cured the resultant product is very strong, due to the high reinforcement content and its excellent disposition.
 The process is, of course, limited to axis-symmetric products.

 Other Manufacturing Methods of Composite Materials